jadrs/biotracker/README.md

 * **--invert**

-If set, invert the intensity range
+If set, invert the intensity range.
+The algorithm expects bright particles on a dark background.
+Activate this option when working with negative videos.

 * **--nlmeans**